KaXu Solar One

-KaXu Solar One (KXSO) is a concentrated solar thermal plant, located in the Northern Cape Region of South Africa, located NE from the town of Pofadder, Khai Ma municipality.
-KaXu Solar One is 100 megawatts (MW).
-It covers an area of 1100 ha.
+KaXu Solar One (KXSO) is a concentrated solar thermal plant located in the Northern Cape province of South Africa, NE from the town of Pofadder, Khâi-Ma Local Municipality.
+KaXu Solar One is a 100 megawatt (MW) parabolic trough plant and covers an area of 1100 ha.

 The KXSO collector surface is more than 800,000 m2 with a full-load molten salt storage capacity of 2.5 hours.

 The project is developed by the Spanish company Abengoa, and financed with help from Industrial Development Corporation (IDC) and Community Trust group.